bible verses about being offended

 This verse reminds us that we should not allow ourselves to resent those who have hurt or wronged us.
 Instead of harboring resentment towards them, we should strive to love them even if they are our enemies or persecutors.
 We can also pray for their well-being despite any wrongdoings they may have done against us.
 This is a powerful way to let go of any resentment that may be lurking within us towards them.

-See also acts bible verses
+See also bible verses about betrayal by a lover

 Leaving Offenses Behind